ibm-messaging/mq-mqi-nodejs/README.md

 All the verbs are essentially synchronous, even though they invoke callbacks for any returned errors and information.
 The exception to this is for getting messages from a queue.

+Note that MQ also has a concept of Asynchronous Put (an MQPMO option) usable from client applications.
+That can be used in conjunction with a later call to the Stat() function to determine the success of the Put calls, but it is not related to asynchronous notification of the operation completion in JavaScript terms.

 This implementation includes two mechanisms for retrieving messages from a queue: